devops-champ/observability-project/README.md

 # Scope of Observability Project

-The scope of this project is to learn the observability skills by configuring Honeycomb with a Python Flask backend.
+The scope of this project is to learn the observability skills by configuring Honeycomb and Rollbar with a Python Flask backend.

-In this project I will document the process involved in configuring Honeycomb.
+In this project I will document the process involved in configuring Honeycomb and Rollbar.

 ## What is Observability?